 - Use a design wall or other flat surface to arrange the blocks into seven rows, each row with six quilt blocks.

 - Stand back and examine the quilt.
-Are you happy with the layout?
-If not, shuffle blocks around and check again.
+If you aren't happy with the layout, shuffle blocks around and check again.
 Sometimes it's helpful to leave the area for awhile, even a day or so if possible, and then return for a fresh look.

-- Once you're happy with the layout, sew blocks in each row together.
+- Once you're happy with the arrangement, sew blocks in each row together.
 Press new adjoining seams and any other unpressed seams in opposite directions.

 - Join the rows, carefully matching all seam intersections.
 Press.

 - Mark the quilt for quilting if necessary.
 Sandwich with batting and backing and baste the layers together.
-Quilt or tie.
+Quilt or tie the layers together.

 X's and O's Quilt with Different Proportions